-Much has been written about the benefits of Wi-Fi for restaurant guests and patrons, and about the ability to generate contextual marketing to support omni channel strategies.
-However, a stable and secure managed Wi-Fi network provides a long series of benefits to restaurant staff members and contractors.
-As we will see in this article, quick-service restaurants (QSRs) and full-service restaurants are embarking on their own digital transformation to become more effective and productive.
-This journey includes a number of improvements, as well as automation in many processes, from food ordering to employee communication, which requires a solid Wi-Fi foundation.
+Much has been written about the benefits of managed Wi-Fi solutions for restaurant guests and patrons, and about the ability to generate contextual marketing to support omni channel strategies.
+However, a stable and secure managed Wi-Fi network provides a long series of benefits to restaurant staff members and contractors as well.
+As we will see in this article, quick-service restaurants (QSRs) and full-service restaurants are embarking on their own transformation to become more effective and productive thanks to Managed Wi-Fi.
+This journey includes a number of improvements, as well as automation in many processes, from food ordering to employee communication, and all require a solid Wi-Fi foundation.

 Restaurant managers interviewed for the 2019 Restaurant Technology Study indicated that staffing and labor management remains the top target for more data and insights enabled by technology.
 This finding validates the importance of staff insights being at the center of technology decisions as indicated in the chart below.